Overview

 How to add your keys

 - Save.
-Taskade verifies the key with the provider and confirms it is live.
+Taskade verifies the credential with the provider and confirms it is live.

-Repeat for the second provider if you want both available.
-Keys are stored encrypted at rest and only used to send Taskade requests through your account.
+Repeat for each provider you want available.
+Keys are stored encrypted at rest, shown only as a last-four or an account email afterwards, and used only to send Taskade requests through your account.

 What runs on your keys